Blockstream/esplora/API.md

 Returns a list of transactions in the block (up to 25 transactions beginning at `start_index`).

-Transactions returned here do not have the `status` field, since all the transactions share the same block and confirmation status.

 The response from this endpoint can be cached indefinitely.

 ### `GET /block/:hash/txids`